African-American LGBTQ community: Cultural

-Performances and Social Practices
+Performances and social practices

 Ballroom

 "Ball culture", "drag ball culture", the "house-ballroom community", the "ballroom scene" or "ballroom culture" describes a young African-American and Latin American underground LGBTQ subculture that originated in New York City, in which people "walk" (i.e., compete) for trophies, prizes, and glory at events known as balls.
 Ball culture consists of events that mix performance, dance, lip-syncing, and modeling.
 Attendees dance, vogue, walk, pose, and support one another in numerous drag and performance competition categories.
 Categories are designed to simultaneously epitomize and satirize various genders and social classes, while also offering an escape from reality.

-The culture extends beyond the extravagant events as many participants in ball culture also belong to groups known as "houses," a longstanding tradition in LGBT communities, where chosen families of friends live in households together, forming relationships and community to replace families of origin from which they may be estranged.
+The culture extends beyond the extravagant events as many participants in ball culture also belong to groups known as "houses", a longstanding tradition in LGBTQcommunities, where chosen families of friends live in households together, forming relationships and community to replace families of origin from which they may be estranged.